TetianaBogoliubova/Diplom/README.md

 different types of training in a wide variety of areas and for different age groups.
 Features such as user authentication, categorization of destinations, age gradations, types of services, and different types of training are active in the app.
 Also, you can always see ratings and reviews of participants, buy, sell or exchange books here.
-The service will help everyone to find their teacher easily.
+The application will help everyone to find their teacher easily.
 And each teacher will be able to share their knowledge and experience.

 Translated with DeepL.com (free version)